Santiago Carreras

 Santiago Carreras (born 30 March 1998) is an Argentine professional rugby union player who plays as a fly-half for Premiership Rugby club Bath and the Argentina national team.

 Club career

 On 28 December 2018, Carreras was named in the Jaguares squad for the 2019 Super Rugby season.
 His playing positions are Fullback, Wing and Fly-half.

 On 11 December 2020, Carreras would move to England to join Premiership side Gloucester on an undisclosed length deal from the 2020–21 season.

 On 5 February 2025, it was announced Carreras would leave Gloucester to join local rivals Bath on a three-year deal from the 2025–26 season.
+In October 2025, he made his debut against his former club, Gloucester, replacing Tom de Glanville in a 38–17 victory.

 International career

 Carreras was a starter for the national team on 14 November 2020 in their first ever win against the All Blacks.